gVkWY8NJAa/ProFootballRef/README.md

 # ProFootballRef

-Scrape team and player stats from profootballreference.com
+This is a python module that lets you scrape player stats from profootballreference.com.
 ### Overview of usage

 1. Generate links to scrape.